Shiritsu Ebisu Chugaku: 10th anniversary, MUSiC and playlist (2018–2021)

-Self-Titled Album & Lineup changes (2021–present)
+Self-titled album and lineup changes (2021–2022)

 On May 5, Ebichu announced their first new members in 7 years: Cocona Sakuragi, Yuno Kokubo & Nonoka Kazami.
 The 3 new members are scheduled to make their live debut at Famien 2021 in August.

 In June, Ebichu, minus Ayaka Yasumoto & the new members, embarked on a 3 date tour titled "Shiritsu Ebisu Chugaku Concept Live ~MOVE~", which focused on the theme of movement.

 On July 16, Ebichu (minus the 3 new members) appeared on the popular music YouTube channel "The First Take", where they performed the song "Nanairo".
 This marked Ayaka Yasumoto's official return to the group.

 On August 18, the compilation album "FAMIEN'21 L.P." was released, containing new 9 member versions of past Famien theme songs.

 The 2021 installment of Famien, scheduled for August 21-22, was again cancelled.

 The new members made their live performance debut at the "@Jam Expo" festival on August 29.
 However, Riko Nakayama could not participate due to ill health, thus postponing the true debut of the new 9 member lineup.

-Ebichu are scheduled to hold the fourth installment of the "Chuon" shows on September 25-26, consisting of 4 performances (2 per day).
+Ebichu held the fourth installment of the "Chuon" shows on September 25-26, consisting of 4 performances (2 per day).

 On September 13, it was announced that Hinata Kashiwagi would be taking a break (scheduled for 3 months) from the group following the "Chuon" shows.

 Kashiwagi returned to the group in November, and Ebichu performed 2 shows titled "Reboot" in December 2021.

 Ebichu released their self titled 7th album on March 23, 2022.
+In support of the album and the 10th anniversary of their debut, they embarked on a tour titled "10th Anniversary Tour 2022 ~drawer~" from April 29 to July 9.

 On April 3 2022, Hinata Kashiwagi announced that she would be leaving the group in December 2022.

+The 2022 installment of Famien was held on August 6-7.
+Kaho Kobayashi was absent from these shows due to illness.

+A compilation album celebrating the 10th anniversary of their debut, titled "Chukichi", was released on September 21.